sonalagrawal1403-sys/sla-breach-root-cause-analyzer/README.md

 # SLA Breach & Root Cause Analyzer

-A SQL → Python → Power BI project that investigates why SLA compliance is below target in a customer support ticketing system, and isolates a single, specific, fixable root cause behind a third of all breaches company-wide.
+A SQL → Python → Power BI project built while transitioning from 7+ years in Quality and Customer Operations into data analytics.
+It investigates why SLA compliance is below target in a customer support ticketing system, and isolates a single, specific, fixable root cause behind a third of all breaches company-wide.

-Built from a background of 7+ years in Quality and Customer Operations — the investigation pattern here (find the metric that's off, segment until the real driver isolates, quantify its share of the total problem) mirrors how I worked through real escalation and audit cases in that role, just applied with SQL, Python, and Power BI instead of Excel.
+The investigation approach here — find the metric that's off, segment until the real driver isolates, quantify its share of the total problem — mirrors how I worked through real escalation and audit cases in my Quality Analyst roles, just applied here with SQL, Python, and Power BI instead of Excel.

 ## The question